Skip to Content

 Fresh Broccoli Floret

-Great For Kiddies and Those With Swallowing Issues
+Great For Kiddies

 These patties are a finger food, and finger food is a great way to get kids to eat their veggies.